Following code was tested with edge rails (rails4) .

 end

-All the four modules have save method.
-The way ruby works the
+All the four modules have save

-last module to be included gets to act of the method first.
-So the order
+method.
+The way ruby works the last module to be included gets to act of the method first.
+So the order in which save

-in which save method gets execute is
+method gets execute is Transactions

-Transactions ,
+, AttributeMethods

-AttributeMethods , Validations and Persistence
+, Validations

 .

-To get a visual feel, I added a puts inside each of the save
+To get a visual feel, I added a puts

-methods.
+inside each of the save methods.
 Here is the result.

 entering save in transactions